Advertisement

 Ingredients

-• 5-7 tomatillos depending on the size peeled and rinsed
+• 5 to 7 tomatillos depending on size, husked and rinsed

 Instructions